-MDHA, Youth Encouragement Services
+MDHA, Youth Encouragement Services Needed Resources:

-D.2.2 Partner with local institutions (e.g., churches, community center and library) and existing youth development providers to incorporate and/or expand early education within their programming services at existing facilities

-This project presents a path that could increase the capacity of after-school and summer programming through partnering with existing community resources.
+To be determined 2.2 Partner with local institutions (e.g., churches, community center and library) and existing youth development providers to incorporate and/or expand early education within their programming services at existing facilities This project presents a path that could increase the capacity of after-school and summer programming through partnering with existing community resources.
 Facilities like the Pruitt Library and Napier Community Center already provide de-facto after-school and summer programming to youth due to their location and operational hours within the community.
 In partnering with these institutions, as well as local churches, more formalized programming could be incorporated into these facilities and operated either by these institutions themselves or by other, youth-focused agencies in need of facilities.
-Furthermore, this project calls on existing youth-focused providers, like Harvest Hands CDC, Trevecca Nazarene Church, Napier Elementary, Napier Community Center and Youth Encouragement Services to evaluate their potential to expand capacity and service additional youth above and beyond the amount currently served.
+Furthermore, this project calls on existing youth-focused providers, like Harvest Hands CDC, Trevecca Nazarene Church, Napier Community Center and Youth Encouragement Services to evaluate their potential to expand capacity and service additional youth above and beyond the amount currently served.
+Implementation Leads:

-Youth Encouragement Services
+Youth Encouragement Services Implementation Partners:

-Pruitt Library, Family Resource Center
+Public Library, Family Resource Center Needed Resources:

-- In 2018, Napier Elementary will offer the Read to be Ready Program, offering intentional reading support to 20 rising first through third graders. - Starting in summer 2018, in partnership with William Morris, Napier Elementary will offer a schoolwide summer camp for Napier students over three weekends in July.

-D.2.3 Attract new youth development providers to the community that complement and enhance existing providers

-While exhausting the potential to maximize the capacity of existing providers, attracting new providers will be necessary to ensure all students can have opportunities to participate in after-school and summer programming.
-Partnering with the Community Achieves Program and the Napier Family Resource Center, this project looks to leverage the existing partner network within the community to solicit and attract new providers to serve the community.
-The Education Work Group found that once identified, the new development should earmark land or space within the mixed-use or civic developments to incorporate after-school and summer programming.
+To be determined Early Action Activity - In 2018, Napier Elementary will offer the Read to be Ready Program, offering intentional reading support to 20 rising first through third graders. - Starting in summer 2018, in partnership with William Morris, Napier Elementary will offer a schoolwide summer camp for Napier students over three weekends in July.
+2.3 Attract new youth development providers to the community that complement and enhance existing providers While exhausted the potential to maximize the potential and capacity of existing providers, attracting new providers will be necessary to ensure all students can have opportunities to participate in after school and summer programming.
+Partnering with the Community Achieves Program and the Napier Pamily Resource Center, this project looks to leverage the existing partner network within the community to solicit and attract new providers to service the community.
+The education Work Group found that once identified, the new development should earmark land or space within the mixed use or civic developments to incorporate after-school and summer programming.
+Implementation Leads:

-Community Achieves and Family Resource Center
+Community Achieves and Family Resource Center Implementation Partner: